 Conventional thinking often goes that if students work hard, they will succeed academically and achieve their desired level of economic success.
 For far too many students, this equation is incomplete.
 The belief that our schools are society's "great equalizers" continues to fail millions of students in reaching their fullest potential.
 Large and remarkably consistent academic achievement and attainment gaps need to be addressed.
-But they are only part of the story.1 The divide between high- and low-income students in our country today also reflects a deep inequity hiding behind the meritocratic mask: students' disparate access to social capital.
+But they are only part of the story.
+The divide between high- and low-income students in our country today also reflects a deep inequity hiding behind the meritocratic mask: students' disparate access to social capital.

 Social capital describes the benefits that people accrue by virtue of their relationships or membership in social networks.
-In our research to aid schools and postsecondary institutions and the students they serve, we define social capital as students' access to, and ability to mobilize, relationships that help them further their potential and their goals.
+In our research to aid schools and postsecondary institutions and the students they serve, we define social capital as students' access to, and ability to mobilize, relationships that help them further their potential and their goals.2

 Building students' social capital is an equity imperative for any system committed to closing opportunity gaps.
-Groundbreaking research on the drivers of social mobility suggests that social capital strongly predicts whether students will move up the income distribution ladder.
-In other words, access to opportunity depends on social connections, not just on formal education.
+Groundbreaking research on the drivers of social mobility suggests that social capital strongly predicts whether students will move up the income distribution ladder.3 In other words, access to opportunity depends on social connections, not just on formal education.
 Many working adults may not be surprised by those findings.
 After all, an estimated half of all jobs come through personal connections.4

 Although the value of relationships may be most apparent when graduates hit the job market, decades of research have shown that, at every step along the education pipeline, relationships matter.
-Starting as early as elementary school, exposure to working adults shapes students' career aspirations and trajectories.
-Developmental relationships drive everything from higher grades to persistence in school.
-And the vast majority of young people seeking out work while still in school turn to their networks for help.
+Starting as early as elementary school, exposure to working adults shapes students' career aspirations and trajectories.5 Developmental relationships drive everything from higher grades to persistence in school.6 And the vast majority of young people seeking out work while still in school turn to their networks for help.7 in impact.

-Taking the notion that "relationships matter" a step further, social capital research reveals that relationships are a resource that can offer lasting value.
-This value ebbs and flows as new challenges and opportunities arise in students' lives.
-Some interactions may be brief in duration but large in impact.
 A referral to a job is a case in point.
 But many relationships are rarely one-and-done.
 Students don't turn to that one caring adult, peer, or mentor at a single juncture and then move on with their lives.
 Instead, relationships can offer durable, ongoing resources such as guidance, information, and support as students make their way through school and life.
 Just like skills and knowledge, networks are an asset that students will rely on long after they graduate.
 Long term, a broad and diverse reservoir of positive relationships increases career optionality, buffers risk, and extends longevity.